SheniNevil/Data-Science-Research-Project-Part---B/tennis_prediction/readme.md

 Training rows are not independent: the same player appears in many matches and the mirrored two-row-per-match layout induces correlation.

-LightGBM uses `player_a_id` and `player_b_id` as categorical features—this is a practical, tree-based way to capture player-specific deviations from the Elo-based signal.
+LightGBM uses `player_a_id` and `player_b_id` as categorical features, this is a practical, tree-based way to capture player-specific deviations from the Elo-based signal.
 The notebook prints a small per-player Brier summary on the test split as a repeated-measures diagnostic.